denismo/DynamoFS/Testing.md

 While not a certification suite it provides good coverage of the majority of file system functions.
 The version I'm using originates from Tuxera - the developers of the NTFS file system driver for Linux.

-At the moment dynamo-fuse passes most of the tests, failing on 9 out of 1957 test cases.
+At the moment DynamoFS passes most of the tests, failing on 9 out of 1957 test cases.
 The failing test cases are some rare combinatios of parameters for the "chown" command - the ones to do with the assertions during "chown" on users which belong to multiple groups.
 Note that all other commands work with multiple groups without problems.

 Specific locks tests